Senior Care and Housing Costs

 As we mentioned in the sections above, Medicare, Medicaid, and long-term care insurance are common ways you may be able to pay for some types of senior care.

-In addition to these options, you could use veteran's benefits to pay for medical and memory care at home and in nursing homes.
-Housebound veterans may also be eligible for an additional stipend to their monthly pensions they put toward uncovered services, like the rent at an assisted living facility.15
+In addition to these options, veterans and their spouses may be able to use veterans' benefits to pay for medical and memory care at home and in nursing homes.
+Housebound veterans may also be eligible for Aid and Attendance benefits, which provide additional monthly payments to help cover the cost of care.
+As of 2025, these benefits can provide up to $2,727 per month for a veteran with one dependent, which can be used to cover uncovered services, such as rent at an assisted living facility.
+14

 Comparing Your Senior Care Options and Costs